 After immigrating to the United States in 1982 I graduated from the College of Environmental Design at UC Berkeley and was fortunate to get a job at one of the most innovative architectural design firms based in the Silicon Valley.
 While at work I struggled with the limitations of early design software, at home watercolor continued to be my hobby mostly because it enabled me to unwind and enjoy the freedom of the medium.
 These were the mid-1990's just before the arrival of digital age and I began to explore some new techniques using color Xerox, Polaroid image transfer and a computer.
 Regardless of the medium, by that time I already got into a habit of starting every piece of artwork by first creating a chaos with no conscious effort on my part.
 This approach clears the way to move forward without waiting for inspiration or trying to come up with the subject matter - the two best friends of procrastination.
 I simply invite the medium to take the lead and totally leave it to chance where it will take me.

-Today I play with a number of architectural 3D modeling software programs many of which are not intended for "painting" or "art" - AutoCAD, Revit, Sketchup, Filter Forge and my all-time favorite DAZ Bryce originally introduced by MetaCreations.
+I enjoy exploring a variety of architectural 3D modeling programs many of which are not traditionally designed for "painting" or "art".
 I usually start with a virtual scene, populate it with random images and 3D shapes and apply colors and textures.
-I use free orbit tool to "fly around" the scene and take snapshots to be exported as image files.
+Using tools that allow free movement within the scene, I "fly around" to capture snapshots that are exported as image files.
 These exported image files become my paintings.
 Using a computer and a camera I have been creating digital paintings since the early 2000's.
 Many of my works are privately owned.